geo-mak/omnimap/README.md

 Originally designed as a lightweight, indexed key-value store for high-performance snappy parsers and compilers.

 ## **⚠️ Notes**:
-- The public API is unstable and gets changed frequently.
+- The public API is unstable and it may get changed.

 - No release has been made yet and it is **not** recommended for production use.